| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 harvest festival where a goat from Ashlyns Organic Farm was in attendance

+and caused great interest.
 The Youth Initiatives Committee of the Theydon Bois Parish Council

 (TBPC) held an open meeting in the Theydon Bois Village Association (TBVA)